w3c-cg/swag/docs/regulatory_policy.md

-# Security Policy Guidance for Web Developers and Library Authors: Navigating Software Security Regulation
+# Security Policy Guidance for Web Developers and Library Developers

 ## Purpose of this Document
 This document provides actionable guidance for web developers and developers of web libraries or frameworks on how to understand and comply with emerging software security regulations and policy guidance.
 It focuses on topics such as vulnerability handling, secure defaults, supply chain security, and secure software lifecycle practices.
 It specifically excludes privacy-related topics, so this is not about privacy regulation such as GDPR.